NoroffFEU/development-platforms/case-studies/docker/docker-case-study.md

 ## Introduction

+Docker is a software platform that allows you to build, test, and deploy applications quickly.
+Docker packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.
 Docker takes away repetitve, mundane configuration tasks and is used throughout the development lifecycle for fast, easy and portable application development - desktop and cloud.
 Docker's comprehensive end to end platform includes UIs, CLIs, APIs and security that are engineered to work together across the entire application delivery lifecycle.

 ![Image of docker](https://1000logos.net/wp-content/uploads/2021/11/Docker-Logo.png)